Azure/wordpress-linux-appservice/WordPress/wordpress_azure_blob_storage.md

 - Storage Account settings are defined in W3 Total Cache CDN tab.
 Storage Account Key can be visible to Administrators.
 Azure Blog Storage container setting is set to ‘public, read-only’  blob access.

 - In case Blob Storage needs to be disabled, then in addition to disabling CDN in W3Total Cache settings, files from Blob Container need to be moved to wp-content/uploads folder in AppService if not already present.
+- You can upload media files to the blob storage using the WordPress Admin dashboard (Media -> Add New) or the Azure Portal.
+In Azure Portal, you can find the storage account resource in the same resource group where your WordPress App Service is deployed.
+Go to the storage account and select **'Containers'** under **'Data storage'** section.
+Open the appropriate blob container and click on Upload option shown at the top.
 - If Custom Domain or CDN is enabled for Blob Storage, then the domain name needs to be updated in **'Configuration -> Replace site's hostname with'** setting in W3 Total Cache CDN settings.

 - Azure Blob Storage currently doesn't support SSL with custom domain.
 Click here for more information on custom domain mapping to Azure Blob Storage.